- Even changing the clocks just 1 hour can wreak havoc on your alertness, heart, and ability to drive safely.

-Walia said you can take simple steps to set up good sleep habits, such as going to sleep and waking up at the same time each day — on weekdays and weekends.
+Walia said you could take simple steps to set up good sleep habits, such as going to sleep and waking up at the same time each day — on weekdays and weekends.

 Exercising at the same time each day — preferably a few hours before nighttime — can also keep your body’s internal clock on schedule.

-If you head into the time change with good sleep habits, you may have an easier time with the transition.
+If you head into the time change with good sleep habits, you may have an easier transition.